 Revival City College is a Christian College in Brackenhurst Alberton, on the premises of the Revival City Alberton AFM Church.
 In 1992 Revival City Alberton received a prophetic word from the Lord that ‘[they] will have many children and that they will play in a peaceful and safe environment.’
 In 1997 these words were confirmed, and the church was promised by the Lord that they ‘ will take the next generation into their future’.
 As a church RCA was instructed that they ‘ must not forget the children.’

-Standing on these words from God, and since the church leadership felt that church buildings in most cases are for most part underutilized, Pastor Hannes van Zyl and his Leaders stepped out in faith and decided to open a Christian school on the church premises.
+Standing on these words from God, and since the church leadership felt that church buildings in most cases are for most part underutilized, Pastor Hannes van Zyl and his Leaders stepped out in faith and decided to open a Christian College on the church premises.
 It was their belief that it would be through the children that the community would be touched for Jesus.

 In 2016 Karen van den Oever was appointed by the church to register and establish a Christian Primary School on the church premises.
 Karen had been in education for over 32 years at that stage, the last 19 of which had been as a Principal in a local primary school.
 Being passionate about education, believing that education is the tool through which society can be moulded and our future generations equipped to give of their best in our country, Karen was led by the Lord to take early retirement and to volunteer for the next few years at the church in order to establish this ‘dream’ from the Lord.
 Karen saw her involvement in the establishing of the Revival City College as a wonderful calling from God in which she could to help create an environment in which quality education may be delivered, at affordable fees, within the context of Christian norms and principles.